 The hotel experts at the Good Hotel Guide

 You would need a heart of stone not to be charmed by the creeper-covered facade of this Strawberry Hill Gothic house, with its pretty ogee windows, decorative eaves and hilltop position above gardens tumbling to the sea.
 Inside doesn't disappoint, either: interior designer Melanie Boissevain and husband Lucas have created stylish, relaxing spaces where antiques mix with French market finds, and blowsy wallpapers with Persian rugs.
-‘Honestly the nicest hotel I ever stayed at,’ writes a reader after a three-generation stay.
+‘It is family run which adds to the general atmosphere of comfort and cosiness,’ writes a reader after a three-generation stay.
 The beautiful bedrooms, most with a sea view, are painted in soothing coastal colours, with designer fabrics.
 Dog-friendly coach-house rooms have tongue-and-groove walls, a marble bathroom with over-bath shower, geometric floor tiles, underfloor heating.
 All have an espresso machine and Bramley bath products.
 You can take afternoon tea by the fire, or on the seaward terrace.
-At dinner there is a short à la carte menu of dishes such as crab, prawn bisque, pickled mussels, coastal vegetables, or a tasting menu, with dishes such as lamb loin, glazed shoulder, shallot, spelt, bookended by milk bread with miso butter and petit fours.
+At dinner there is a short menu of dishes such as stone bass, bisque and brown shrimp, which other readers felt could have featured more options; 'we would have welcomed some daily specials'.
 Breakfast choices include smoked haddock with laverbread.
 ‘The attention to detail, the welcoming and friendliness, the food and the view are on a new level.’
-(Anouchka L)
+(AL, and others)

 Three Nights for the Price of Two Special Offer

-This 'Three for Two' offer is back!
-Stay any three nights between January and March, and you'll get the third night for free.
-At this time of year, the beaches are beautiful and empty, the sunrises are vivid and the coastal path is open to adventure.
+Three for Two.
+This 'Three for Two' offer is back in the Autumn!
+Stay any three nights from October - December, and you'll get the third night for free.
+In the Autumn, the beaches are beautiful and empty, the sunrises are vivid, and the coastal path is open to adventure.
 After a day of discovering the great outdoors, the hotel welcomes you back with roaring log fires, delicious food, enormous bathtubs and squishy armchairs.
-This offer runs from January 2nd - April 17th 2025.
+This offer runs from October 1st - December 21st 2025.
 How to Book: To check availability or book '3 for 2', you can call the hotel on 01834 843033 or click the Book Now link below.

 Hotel Details